 In my free time you can either find me drawing or outside hiking, climbing and skiing in Colorado, or diving and freediving when I find myself back by the ocean.

 Margaret Hegwood (Ph.D.
-Student - Environmental Studies)I am an ENVS Phd Student and a USDA Food Technology and Food Security Fellow.
+Student, co-advised by Pete Newton - Environmental Studies)I am an ENVS Phd Student and a USDA Food Technology and Food Security Fellow.
 I am interested in building an improved understanding of the socio-economic and environmental impacts of new food technologies.
 Before coming to CU, I received my B.S. and M.S. in Biological Engineering from Purdue University, where I acquired significant experience working on food security internationally through internships and research.
 I aspire to use my technological background to advise domestic and international governments on critical global agriculture issues.
 In my free time, I enjoy writing poetry, traveling, horseback riding, and exploring the outdoors.